Welcome from the Preceptor

 Dear Fellowship Candidate:

-If you have any questions regarding this information, I welcome you to contact me or any of the current fellows at your convenience.
+If you have questions regarding this information, I welcome you to contact myself or the current fellows at your convenience.

 Vice President, Finance & Chief Operating Officer, Patient Revenue Management Organization

 Preceptor, Duke Revenue Cycle & Financial Management Fellowship Program

 Keith Stover joined Duke in August of 2010 as the Divisional Chief Financial Officer of the PRMO and assumed the role of Vice President of Finance and Chief Operating Officer on January 1st, 2014.
 He is responsible for revenue cycle operations for all of Duke University Health System’s entities including the Private Diagnostic Clinics.
 Prior to joining Duke, Keith spent 10 years with Deloitte & Touche in audit and assurance services.
 During his career at Deloitte, Keith provided accounting and business insight to a wide range of clients, with a primary focus on healthcare providers.

 Keith received his Masters of Accountancy from the University of North Carolina at Chapel Hill and his Bachelor of Science from Cornell University.
 Keith is a member of HFMA, AICPA, and NCACPA.